 4. Years ago, I received a charge for a crime.
 Is it still possible for me to receive the U.S. citizenship?

 Yes, however it depends on the kind of crime committed and how much time ago it was.
-If you have a criminal record, before applying for the citizenship you need to confer with an immigration lawyer in Miami to determine eligibility.
+If you have a criminal record, before applying for the citizenship you need to consult with an immigration lawyer in Miami to determine eligibility.

 5. How can I obtain citizenship if I work in the U.S. army?